 Domestic Partnership: Adams County does not perform Domestic Partnerships.
 Please contact surrounding counties for this type of service.

 Please call 720.523.6020 for any questions, concerns, or more information.

 General Requirements | Identification Requirements | Age Requirements | Absent Party Requirements | Previous Marriage or Civil Union Requirements | Legal Ceremony Types

 Hours of Issuance

-The issuance of Marriage and Civil Union Licenses are between the hours of 8 a.m. and 4 p.m.
+The issuance of Marriage and Civil Union Licenses is Tuesday-Friday, 8:15 a.m. – 4 p.m. by appointment only.

 - Marriage and Civil Union Licenses may be issued by any county you choose and be used anywhere in the State of Colorado.